 A family limited partnership is frequently the choice of forward-thinking, successful parents who recognize the need to protect their assets and provide for the generations that follow.
 Consider the story of Gene and his wife, Charlotte, who own several prosperous restaurants in Port St. Lucie, Stuart, and Palm City, Florida.
 As they begin their annual estate plan review, they re-examine their goals.

 Gene and Charlotte have two children.
-Their son, Grayson, helps manage the restaurants, but their daughter, Courtney, lives and works in Nevada.
+Their son, Grayson, helps manage the restaurants.
+However, their daughter Courtney lives and works out of state.
 Gene and Charlotte want to make sure both their children and their grandchildren benefit from their success.

 The IRS definition of family includes: any spouse, ancestors, children, grandchildren, great grandchildren, and spouses of children, grandchildren, and great grandchildren.

 There are disadvantages to using a family limited partnership:

 Both Family Limited Partnerships and trusts are meant to transfer wealth efficiently.
 FLPs are meant to organize a business’s ownership.
 A trust is a fiduciary agreement in which a third party holds assets on behalf of the beneficiaries designated by the creator of the trust.
 Trusts encompass a wide range of forms and serve various purposes that go beyond the scope of solely family business matters.

 Do you question the need for attorney guidance with so many online resources?
 Because laws and regulations are complex, and because every person has a lot at risk, more people than ever are seeking professional guidance from an experienced, knowledgeable source.
 That helps explain the rapid growth of our firm.
 Whether you happened upon this website by accident or are one of the many referrals we receive from a nearly 15-year collection of satisfied clients, our staff can provide customized estate planning guidance for you.
 Call us.
 Our number: 1 (772) 218-0480